thenfour/digifujam/readme.md

+# GET YOUR DIGITAL FUSE ON WITH 7JAM

 https://7jam.io/

-Multiplayer MIDI jam space for digital fusion music performers and producers.
+Online jam space for digital fusion musicians.
 Users connect with their MIDI instruments and everyone can play music together remotely, simulating a physical jam session.
 Thanks https://www.openode.io/ for hosting.

 Some notes: